GLOBAL MARKETS-Euro drops, bonds rise after Merkel comments

 NEW YORK, July 18 (Reuters) - The euro fell broadly on Wednesday after comments by German Chancellor Angela Merkel reignited worries about the euro zone debt crisis and government bond prices rose over fears of slow economic growth.

-Profits at diversified manufacturer Honeywell Inc topped consensus views amid what the company called a “tough macroeconomic environment,” and top chipmaker Intel Corp reported healthy gross margins after reducing its growth forecast.
+In the United States, profits of diversified manufacturer Honeywell Inc topped consensus views amid what it called a “tough macroeconomic environment,” and top chipmaker Intel Corp reported healthy gross margins after reducing its growth forecast.

-In Europe, the world’s largest chip equipment maker, ASML , as well as leading Scandinavian bank Nordea and Norwegian fertilizer maker Yara International all beat forecasts.

 Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh, said companies are generating less revenue than forecast but earnings are still above expectations.